zeromind-xyz/how-to-get-interviews/rules-of-the-game/how-companies-hire.md

 The process we went over usually exists once a company reaches a certain scale: i.e. post 20 - 30 employees.
 At smaller startups, usually the founders themselves / engineering leads will carry out the hiring process.

+- Startups are far more likely to subvert the common hiring process with interviewing styles that differs from the standard coding puzzles, etc.
+	- E.g. show some interview processes at the latest breed of top tier startups (Replit, Linear, Raycast).
+	- (Just straight up post job process examples from various companies).

 ### Hiring during recessions

 During economic downturns, companies tend to care more about what you can bring to the table TODAY, vs. how good you'll be a year or so down the line.

 Companies cut job openings for "junior" / "new grad" positions, making it even tougher for newcomers to get opportunities.

+**During easy times people are willing to bet on your potential.
+During tough times people only bet on what you can do today.**